Steffany-Martins/project-figma-to-code-ignite-lab/README.md

    ![image](https://user-images.githubusercontent.com/59336147/196331906-92f0c89b-ad10-4163-aea0-b48417afe79b.png)

-  ## Only Components and variations
+  # Only Components and variations

    ![image](https://user-images.githubusercontent.com/59336147/196331326-f6b18167-310a-48b2-8f51-4d98e377115a.png)

-  ## Design System
+  # Design System

   ![image](https://user-images.githubusercontent.com/59336147/196331094-ce59738d-c425-4113-82a8-6c185963eeb8.png)

-# You can run with de following commands
+## 🚅 You can run with de following commands to a Quick Start

-  ## To run a beautiful program with all depencies:
+  # To run a beautiful program with all depencies:
     `yarn` || `npm run`
-  ## Run the program with Storybook
+  # Run the program with Storybook
     `yarn storybook` || `npm run storybook`

-  ## To test program with jest in storybook by interactions
+  # To test program with jest in storybook by interactions
     `yarn test-storybook`

-  ## To run app run
+  # To run app
    `yarn dev`